 In this stage, grace so transforms you that living like Christ becomes your nature.
 You no longer act like Jesus through conscious effort.
 His love flows through you in every moment, whether in prayer, work, or service: “It is no longer I who live, but it is Christ who lives in me” (Gal 2:20).
 Grace makes you at home with God, like a branch abiding in the vine: “Abide in me as I abide in you” (Jn 15:5).
 No moment separates you from Him.
 Your entire life—every thought, word, and deed—radiates Christ.
 You fulfill your apostolate with boundless generosity.

-St. Teresa of Ávila, in Interior Castle (Seventh Mansions), writes: “The soul is now so transformed into God that it cannot be separated from Him.”
-St. Francis of Assisi’s “My God and my All” sings of this divine union.
+St. Teresa of Ávila, in describing the highest chambers of the soul in the Seventh Mansions, writes: “The soul is now so transformed into God that it cannot be separated from Him.”
+St. Francis of Assisi’s permanent sigh, “My God and my All,” sings of this total divine union.

 Clarifying the Transfiguration: A Lens for the Spiritual Journey